googlefonts/oxidize/text/2024-06-21-combatting-fuzzer-timeouts.md

 times.
 In many cases, this can be done with relatively small input font files.
 Since fuzzers explore all kinds of ways of encoding font data, they will inevitably trigger these degenerate cases, ultimately resulting in timeouts.

+Timeouts in the fuzzer can block it's progress so should be eliminated.
+Additionally timeouts are a potential security issue.
+If timeouts aren't prevented then, malicious fonts could be crafted that cause the software processing fonts (such as browsers) to lock up when trying to render them.

 We spent a significant amount of time in Harfbuzz tracking down and fixing timeouts found by the fuzzer.
 This led to developing several strategies to prevent broad classes of timeouts instead of fixing each timeout as a one-off.